-Foreign investors are required to operate their business under the Foreign Business Act B.E.
-2542 (1999).
+Foreign investors are required to operate their business under the Foreign Business Act 1999, as amended.
 However, not all business fields are open to foreign investment.
 This is described in greater detail in the "Requirements for the Establishment of a Business" section below.